py5coding/py5book/reference/py5image_pixel_height.rst

 Height of the Py5Image object in pixels.
 This will be the same as :doc:`py5image_height`, even if the Sketch used :doc:`sketch_pixel_density` to set the pixel density to a value greater than 1.

-Underlying Java field: PImage.pixelHeight
+Underlying Processing field: PImage.pixelHeight

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC